Amazon Prime benefits – here’s everything you get with Prime

 Amazon Prime Try Before You Buy

 You can also do Personal Shopper, which costs $4.99 per styling.
-Do a quiz to let Amazon’s stylists get to know you, and choose to get new looks monthly, bi-monthly, or every three months.
+With this, you take a quiz to help Amazon’s stylists, and you can choose new looks monthly, bi-monthly, or every three months.

 They’ll do the hard work, pick out up to 16 items, and you can choose up to eight to be delivered to your home.
 Again, like Try Before You Buy, you have seven days to decide what you’re keeping.